reincas/Lanthanide/README.md

 ```

 The Lanthanide package uses an additional cache for perturbation hamiltonians.
-They are kept in the memory to accelerate energy level fits of radial parameters.
+To accelerate energy level fits of radial parameters,
+these matrices are kept in the memory after their first retrival from the cache file.
 There is also a cache for the reduced transition matrix elements.
 Consecutive calls of `Lanthanide.reduced()` will deliver the same object until a new set of radial parameters
 is applied via `Lanthanide.set_radial()`.